Timeline - Egypt since January protests

 February 4 - Thousands gather in Cairo's Tahrir Square to press again for an end to Mubarak's rule in a "Day of Departure."

-February 10 - Mubarak says national dialogue under way, transfers powers to vice-president, but he refuses to leave office immediately as protesters demand.
+February 10 - Mubarak says national dialogue under way, transfers powers to vice president.

-February 11 - Mubarak steps down and a military council is formed to run the country's affairs, Suleiman announces.
+February 11 - Mubarak steps down and a military council is formed to run the country's affairs.

-February 12 - Egypt says they are investigating accusations against the former prime minister, interior minister and information minister, to show break with old guard.

-February 22 - Tantawi swears in new cabinet and it finds itself under attack from Muslim Brotherhood and others who want it purged of ministers appointed by Mubarak.
+February 22 - Tantawi swears in new cabinet but Muslim Brotherhood and others want it purged of ministers appointed by Mubarak.

-March 3 - Prime Minister Ahmed Shafiq resigns and military asks former transport minister Essam Sharaf to form new government, which pro-democracy activists want to be purged of Mubarak's old coterie.
+March 3 - Prime Minister Ahmed Shafiq resigns and military asks former Transport Minister Essam Sharaf to form new government.

-March 5 - Sharaf tells thousands of demonstrators in Tahrir Square he is committed to goals of their revolution.

 March 19 - Big majority of Egyptians approve amendments to the constitution in referendum.
 The amendments are designed to pave way for parliamentary and presidential elections.